Deducteam/isabelle_dedukti/README.md

 isabelle build -b -d $directory_of_ROOT(S)_file $session_name
 ```

-For instance, to generate the Isabelle proofs up to HOL.Groups, do:
+For instance, to generate the Isabelle proofs up to `HOL.Groups`, do:
 ```
-cd examples/
+cd examples
 isabelle build -b -d.
-HOL.Groups_wp
+HOL_Groups_wp
 ```

 Warning: as `examples/` contains an [AFP library](https://www.isa-afp.org/download/), one should first [add AFP as Isabelle components](https://www.isa-afp.org/help/) and use a version of AFP >= 2023-05-18.

 Remark: to visualize theory dependencies in HOL, you can look at the [dependency graph of the HOL session](https://isabelle.in.tum.de/website-Isabelle2022/dist/library/HOL/HOL/session_graph.pdf)

-## Commands to translate Isabelle proofs to Dedukti or Lambdapi proofs
+## Commands to translate Isabelle proofs to Dedukti and Lambdapi

 Run `isabelle $command` with no argument for more details.